d4rkc0d3r/d4rkAvatarOptimizer/Documentation~/ForShaderAuthors.md

 In general, try to avoid using preprocessor macros as much as possible.
 They can hide critical code structure from the parser.

 ### Property declarations
-In particular, avoid hiding property declarations behind macros—this *will* break when writing properties as static values.
+In particular, avoid hiding property declarations behind macros.
+This will break when writing properties as static values.
-For example, do **not** do this:
+For example, do not do this:

 ```c
 // VERY BAD, DO NOT DO THIS